SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 # Extended Capabilities for Vendor Device Certification (optional)

 The device certification process requires the device to follow integration best practices.
-This means that more fields are mandatory for a certified device compared to platform minium requirements.
+This means that more fields are mandatory for a certified device compared to platform minimum requirements.
-This section describes the extended capabilities and expected device behaviour.
+This section describes the extended capabilities and expected device behavior.
 The extended capabilities require the [Foundation Capabilities for Vendor Device Certification (mandatory)](#foundation-capabilities-for-vendor-device-certification-mandatory).

 All sections below are optional.
 If a device partner decides to certify extended capabilities, they are documented in the certificate and publicly displayed on the Device Partner Portal.
 Customer can filter and search for devices that support certain capabilities.
 Therefore, it is recommended to certify all capabilities (aka. "extended capabilities") offered by the device.